QuantEcon/lecture-python-programming.myst/lectures/jax_intro.md

 How long does the function take to execute?

+With asynchronous dispatch, the `%time` magic is only evaluating the time to dispatch works on Python without taking into account the computation time.

+Here, the `block_until_ready()` method prevents asynchronous dispatch by asking Python to wait until the computation results are ready

 ```{code-cell} ipython3
 %time f(x).block_until_ready()
 ```

 This code is not particularly fast.

-While it is run on the GPU (since `x` is a DeviceArray), each vector `k * x` has to be instantiated before the final sum is computed.
+While it is run on the GPU (since `x` is a `DeviceArray`), each vector `k * x` has to be instantiated before the final sum is computed.

 If we JIT-compile the function with JAX, then the operations are fused and no intermediate arrays are created.